Smithoo4/my-recipes/chicken/arroz_con_pollo.md

 - *1 1/2 cups* short-grain rice, preferably Valencia
 - *3 cups* low-sodium chicken broth, plus more if needed
 - *1/2 cup* pimiento-stuffed green olives, drained
+- *1 1/2 cups* frozen peas

 ---

 1. Preheat oven to 375 degrees.
 In a bowl, combine wine and saffron.
 2. Season chicken with salt and pepper.
 In a large Dutch oven or braiser, heat oil over medium-high.
 Add chicken, skin side down; cook until browned, 6 to 7 minutes.
 Flip and cook 2 minutes more; transfer to a plate.
 3. Drain all but 2 tablespoons fat.
 Add onion, bell pepper, and garlic; cook, stirring often, until translucent, 4 minutes.
 Add tomato and cook, stirring often, until softened, about 5 minutes.
 Stir in wine-saffron mixture, bay leaves, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Cook until wine is nearly evaporated, 5 to 8 minutes.
 4. Stir in rice, broth, and olives.
 Nestle chicken into rice, skin side up.
 Bring to a simmer, cover, and transfer to oven.
 Cook until liquid is absorbed and chicken is cooked through, 25 to 30 minutes.
-Let stand 10 minutes before serving.
+Scatter frozen peas over the chicken and rice, return the lid, and let stand 10 minutes before serving.

-**Note:** If possible, salt the chicken ahead of time — 30 minutes at room temperature, or up to 8 hours refrigerated — for better flavor and texture.